hapax/hapax.github.io/assets/chuzenji.md

 high-walled embassies, mom-and-pop kitchens, and oversized emporia, all in states of disrepair.
-It is a town washed up on the shore, a residue of the 80s boom which freed up liquidity for domestic tourism, and came crashing down with the asset price bubble of the 90s.
+It is a town washed up on the shore, a residue of the 80s boom which freed up liquidity for domestic tourism, and came crashing down when the asset price bubble burst in the 90s.
-Its crumbling facades chart the Nikkei using a different metric.
+Its crumbling facades chart the Nikkei in a different metric.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake1.png" />